Skip to content

 For our hypothetical defined benefit recipient, the outcome of the utility function is the opposite of the one predicted by the substitution effect—equity exposure in the preferred glide path should be lower rather than higher.
 We call this offsetting preference the “wealth effect.”

 These arguments are cogent because our research confirms that the substitution and wealth effects are both real.
 Their relative strengths are tied to individual preferences and circumstances that need to be assessed and considered together.
 To incorporate both effects in a parsimonious glide path design model, we must develop a rich and nuanced approach to glide path evaluation.
-We intend to explore this concept further in the fourth paper in this series.
+We explore this concept further in the fourth paper in this series.

 The personality traits that influence economic satisfaction are tied to certain goals and preferences that help define that person.
 Everyone has a unique blend of these preferences.
 In our view, the utility function is a rigorous way to describe the interactions of these characteristics and to measure the level of satisfaction a given set of outcomes can provide an individual.